Broken Bone Injuries Can Be Complex And Serious

 - Unequal bone length

-Some of these complications, though rare, can require additional medical care and further recovery time.
+Some of these rare complications can require additional medical care and further recovery time.
 This can mean further pain for the victim and more time away from work, adding further physical, financial, and emotional stress to an already frustrating situation.

 The most common causes of broken bone injuries include falls and motor vehicle accidents.
 Many times these accidents are the result of another person’s negligence.
 When others fail to live up their duty to act in a manner that promotes the safety of everyone, they can be held accountable.
-The serious injury attorneys at the Morris James Personal Injury Group have helped many Delaware accident victims obtain the compensation they need to help them heal and move forward.
+The attorneys at Morris James have helped many accident victims obtain the compensation they need to help them heal and move forward.

-If you or someone you love has suffered a broken bone as the result of someone else’s negligence, you may be eligible to file a claim.
-Take a moment to fill out our online contact form to hear back from one of the experienced serious injury lawyers at the Morris James Personal Injury Group and learn more about your rights.
+You may be eligible to file a claim if you or someone you love has suffered a broken bone due to someone else’s negligence.
+Take a moment to fill out our online contact form or call us at 302.655.2599 to hear from one of the experienced lawyers and learn more about your rights.